-Use this flag to force the removal of all the contents in the Oracle base directory, including the admin, oradata, and flash_recovery_area directories.
+Use this flag to force the removal of all the contents in the Oracle base directory, including the admin, oradata, and flash\recovery\area directories.
 This flag forces an Oracle base removal only if the Oracle home that you specify with the -home flag is the only Oracle home associated with the Oracle base directory.
+You must Use the -cleanupOBase flag to force an Oracle base removal for both command-line interface deinstall and response file mode deinstall.

 This flag is available with the deconfig tool available in the Oracle Grid Infrastructure and Oracle Database 11.2.0.3 patch release, and from Oracle Technology Network (OTN).